AlfioEmanueleFresta/xdg-credentials-portal/README.md

 ## Example programs

-After cloning, you can try out one the libwebauthn examples:
+After cloning, you can try out [one of the libwebauthn examples](libwebauthn/examples):
 ```
 $ cd libwebauthn
 $ git submodule update --init